superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 )
 ```

-Now, let's try it out.
-Our example questions will query one of my previous tutorials on VectorHub: [An introduction to RAG](https://superlinked.com/vectorhub/retrieval-augmented-generation).
+Now, **let's try it out**.
+Our example questions will query one of our previous VectorHub tutorials, [An introduction to RAG](https://superlinked.com/vectorhub/retrieval-augmented-generation).

 ```python
 query = "Based on these articles, what are the dangers of hallucination?"